 - The products that don’t need to spend money on are easily spotted

-- Getting rid of the non-moving products at the correct time to avoid the inventory carrying cost, and replace those products with the products that bring in the profits also becomes uncomplicated as you know the products that aren’t doing well
+- Nonmoving inventory control is all about getting rid of the non-moving products at the correct time to avoid the inventory carrying cost, and replace those products with the products that bring in the profits also becomes uncomplicated as you know the products that aren’t doing well

-- This also enables you to keep fast-moving products at the location in the warehouse that is more accessible
+- This also enables you to keep fast-moving products at a location in the warehouse that is more accessible

 The major disadvantage of this technique is that it is a calculation that is based on formulas and information provided by you, so the issue is the information, or even a single human error can flaw the calculations.